-The story behind Kedleston's garden features
+The garden features at Kedleston

 Robert Adam's fabulous south front is often the first thing visitors notice when they enter the garden at Kedleston.
 It was meant to impress when it was designed in the 18th century and it still does.
 But there's more to it - and the other garden features - than perhaps first meets the eye.